-Units: 3

-When Offered: Fall

 Selected poems and plays are studied in their historical contexts.
 A variety of critical approaches are incorporated.

 Includes comedies, history plays, and tragedies.

-Grade Type: Letter Grade

-Prerequisite(s): ENG 123

 ENG 420 - Special Topics in American Literature

 This course offers students intensive study of a special topic in American literature.
 Students will study a specific theme, author, genre, or period within the broad literary history of the United States.
 This study will equip students to broaden their engagement in American literature.
 It is recommended that at least one literature survey course be taken prior.